Cook County Attorneys Draft Your Solid Premarital Agreements

 - the agreement is “unconscionable”;

-- a fair and reasonable disclosure of the property or financial obligations of the other party was not provided before the agreement was entered into (or the right to such disclosure was not voluntarily and expressly waived in writing);
+- fair and reasonable disclosure of the property or financial obligations of the other party was not provided before the agreement was entered into (or the right to such disclosure was not voluntarily and expressly waived in writing);

 Sometimes, parties attempt to craft their own premarital agreements without the assistance of an attorney.
 We strongly advise each party to have an independent Cook County divorce attorney review the premarital agreement.
 Otherwise, it is very likely to be unenforceable.